samuelpratt/SwaggerForOcelotBug/README.md

 ## Observations

-The issue appears to be the port mapping in the docker compose file: -
+The issue appears to be caused the port translation that we're doing: -

 ```
 version: "3.9"